Big 12 tournament canceled amid coronavirus concerns

-KANSAS CITY, Kan. — The Big 12 Conference Tournament has been canceled amid coronavirus concerns.
+KANSAS CITY, Kan. — The Big 12 Conference men's and women's basketball tournaments have been canceled amid coronavirus concerns.

-The University of Texas men's basketball team was scheduled to play Thursday at 11:30 a.m. but was taken off the court minutes before due to the cancellation.
-UT's basketball team was going to play against Texas Tech.
+The University of Texas men's basketball team was scheduled to play Thursday at 11:30 a.m. against Texas Tech, but was taken off the court minutes before due to the cancellation.

+"We've obviously canceled the tournament.
+We did so for a variety of reasons," Big 12 Commissioner Bob Bowlsby said in a press conference Thursday.

+"It's hard to tell at this point if there will be an NCAA Tournament to play in or if it'll look different than the March Madness we've come to enjoy," Bowlsby said.

 The first round of the women's tournament was scheduled to begin at 6 p.m.
 Thursday, March 12 – with Oklahoma State to tip off against Oklahoma – at the Municipal Auditorium in Kansas City.